b-zurg/react-collapse-pane/README.md

 </SplitPane>
 ```

+**Note!** :eyes: When collapsing a panel, the `minSize` value is used to freeze the width of the collapsed panel to its minimum size and hides the rest of the content.
+This allows for a smooth collapse animation and is something to keep in mind.
+Until the animation reaches the min size it will shrink the panel as normal.
+Try it out for yourself!

 ## Hooks and Saving State 🌩

 The component manages its own state while resizing however also allows an initial state as well as callbacks to save state changes.